robert-at-pretension-io/rust_web_scraper/project_plan.md

 ## Function
--> Allow either loading URLS via file OR command line interface -> Auto-aggregate urls for scraping via SERPAPI
--> Similar for search queries, can also pull these one by one from a text file (queries put in queries.txt) -> Scrape the site via scrapingbee (urls from sites.txt) -> Process the website via async openai crate
+-> Allow either loading URLS via file OR command line interface -> Auto-aggregate urls for scraping via SERPAPI -- the queries sent to SERPAPI will be derived from an openai invocation -> Similar for search queries, can also pull these one by one from a text file (queries put in queries.txt) -> Scrape the site via scrapingbee (urls from sites.txt) -> Process the website via async openai crate